sambanova/ai-starter-kit/sambawiz/README.md

 ## Security Considerations

-- `.env.local` and all files in `kubeconfigs/` (except the example) are gitignored to prevent credential leaks
+- `app-config.json` and all files in `kubeconfigs/` (except the example) are gitignored to prevent credential leaks
 - Temporary YAML files in `temp/` are also gitignored
 - The validation endpoint runs kubectl commands server-side with appropriate timeouts
 - Kubeconfig validation is performed on app startup to ensure cluster connectivity
 - Consider implementing authentication/authorization for production deployments
 - Never commit sensitive configuration files or credentials to version control
+- Use `app-config.example.json` as a template (safe to commit)

 ## License